aetrnm/time-wasting/README.md

-# Stop wasting your time.
+# Stop wasting your life.